sodapng/voice-over-translation/README-EN.md

 4. Slider to change the video volume
 5. Automatically set the video volume (as in Yandex browser)
 6. [YouTube Only] Sync translation volume with video volume
-7. [YouTube Only] Restrict translation of Russian-language videos
+7. [YouTube Only] Restrict the translation of videos from your native language

 ## How to build an extension?
 1. Install NodeJS 18+